plesk/ext-home-screen-example/README.md

 # Custom Dashboard Extension Example

-This README explains the customization options available when adding a custom block to the administrator's Home page.
-The block can be adjusted through various methods provided by the abstract `Block` class.
+This README explains how you can customize your extension's block on the administrator's Home page via a number of methods provided by the abstract `Block` class.

 ## Customization Options

 ### 1. Block ID `getId()`

-Defines the unique identifier for the block.
+Defines the block's unique identifier.

 **Example:**